voilajohn/Mtracker-18-badcomma/README.md

 ~ Fixed bug that was stopping checkout when using the default settings ~ Cleared out address info when order is completed so that it doesn't show up on the next order ~ Default Address - added feedback and validation
+~ Refigured how the catalog loads which fixed the iPhone / iPod first loading issue ~ replaced the centerpiece on the front image.

 /**************** vs 1.17  || 5-10-17 **************/
 ~ Added a DB Variable for the User order logging